 What is Lumbago?
-Top Causes & Symptoms of Lumbago
+Top Common Symptoms & Causes of Lumbago

 Lower back pain—it affects millions of Americans every year and its causes can be numerous and often complex.
 Usually, we refer to lower back pain as exactly that, but the true medical term for this condition is lumbago.
 In actuality, medical professionals coined this moniker for lower back pain around 400 years ago.
 Like many terms of great antiquity, lumbago derives from Latin, roughly translating to weakness in the lower back.

 Great philosophers and enlightened sages may suggest that lower back pain is an offshoot of existence itself.
 Perhaps, there is a grain of truth in such a statement.
 Most likely, you have either experienced lower back pain or will in the future.
 In fact, doctors believe that as many as 80% of the workforce experiences lower back pain on a weekly basis.
 It is widely accepted that the ubiquity of lumbago stems from our progression into a more modern, sedentary civilization.
 In fairness, there is a correlation of evidence for such a claim.
 That being said, lumbago is also caused by underlying conditions, such as arthritis and other degenerative diseases.
 If your lower back pain is affecting your daily activities, then it is time to consider a medical consultation.

 What Are The Risk Factors of Lumbago

 Everyone has a slightly different body structure.
 Simply put, some people are more affected by certain triggers than are others.
 Sadly, there is no litmus test for these predispositions, so it is best to avoid any unnecessary strain on the body.
 Examples of such risk factors include: